laurabaldassari/2019-500/slides/class02/README.md

 ## NEW!
 A nice tutorial on "positivity" and what it means

 - Ellie Murray (@EpiEllie on Twitter) posted a [nice causal inference explainer to Twitter on positivity](https://twitter.com/EpiEllie/status/1089219830052474880).

+> If you are interested in understanding causal effects from data, then you need to understand the concept of positivity.
+This article explains what this means and why it’s important.

-- If you want a more thorough presentation (all in one place, fewer GIFs), check out the closely related version she posted to [Medium.com](https://medium.com/@EpiEllie/positivity-what-it-is-and-why-it-matters-for-data-science-d5e9c0bc1fcb), entitled "[Positivity: what it is and why it matters for data science](https://medium.com/@EpiEllie/positivity-what-it-is-and-why-it-matters-for-data-science-d5e9c0bc1fcb)".
+- If you want a more thorough presentation (all in one place, fewer GIFs), check out the closely related version Ellie posted to [Medium.com](https://medium.com/@EpiEllie/positivity-what-it-is-and-why-it-matters-for-data-science-d5e9c0bc1fcb), entitled "[Positivity: what it is and why it matters for data science](https://medium.com/@EpiEllie/positivity-what-it-is-and-why-it-matters-for-data-science-d5e9c0bc1fcb)".
 Here's her tag line:

 ![](https://github.com/THOMASELOVE/2019-500/blob/master/slides/class02/figures/ellie_positivity.PNG)

-> Positivity means that if we want to understand causal effects of an exposure we should only include people who have a chance of having every level of exposure we care about.
-For example, if we always treat pregnant women, then we should not include these women in our study.
-Similarly if we never treat those who are allergic, we shouldn’t include them either.
-But if we sometimes treat people who are in pain and sometimes don’t, that’s the right set of people to look at!